 Showing 1-96 of 161 items

 Autumn Drive in McHenry County

 Welcome to a different kind of fall festival!
-Spend a leisurely day with family and friends on a real country road.
-Fourteen family farms in rural McHenry County, Illinois are open to the public for three days the third weekend in October.
-Each stop along the way offers a unique country experience.
-There are antiques, arts & crafts, pumpkins, and many surprises to discover along the way.
-Follow us on Facebook - facebook.com/autumndrive
+Spend a leisurely day with family and friends on the country roads of McHenry County.
+Family farms in rural McHenry County open to the public for three days the third weekend in October.
+Each stop along the way offers a unique country experience with antiques, arts & crafts, pumpkins, apples, pottery and more.
+Pick up your map at 16105 Garden Valley Road, Woodstock, then start exploring.

 Warrenville Holly Days